dask/dask/docs/source/dashboard.rst

 --------

 .. figure:: images/dashboard_progress.png
-    :alt: Progress pane showing horizontal bars for each task-prefix matching with the names "add", "double", "inc", and "sum".
+    :alt: Progress bar chart with one bar for each task-prefix matching with the names "add", "double", "inc", and "sum".
 The "double", "inc" and "add" bars have a progress of approximately one third of the total tasks, displayed in their individual color with different transparency levels.
 The "double" and "inc" bars have a grey background, and
     the "sum" bar is empty.